manurathi1/manurathi1.github.io/_posts/2022/Dec/2022-12-01-DDLinearity.md

 ## Linear optimization:
 ### MaxDD:
-we will consider the modification of classic optimization problem related to return risk efficient frontier. here we will maximize the return while constraining maximum drawdown to a pre-defined level.
+we will consider the modification of classic optimization problems related to return risk efficient frontier. here we will maximize the return while constraining the maximum drawdown to a pre-defined level.

 $$ \max_{W}{W^TR} $$